monashcoding/interview-questions/src/questions/behavioural.md

 - Tell me about your best accomplishment to date.
 - How would your parents and friends describe you?

+## About the company
+- Why do you want to work for \<company>?
+- What's your favourite \<company> value?
+    - Back this up with a story

 ## About the role
-Questions specific to your role or discipline.
+_Questions specific to your role type or discipline._ Replace \<> with the role you are interviewing for (software engineering, product management, product design, data science, etc.)
-- Why are you interested in \role?
+- Why are you interested in \<role>?
-- What do you want to learn about \role?
+- What do you want to learn about \<role>?
-- What do you think are some of the most important skills for a \role?
+- What do you think are some of the most important skills for a \<role>?
-- How do you explain what you do to someone who has never heard of \role?
+- How do you explain what you do to someone who has never heard of \<role>?

 ## Teamwork
 - Tell me about a successful team project you worked on.